jbush001/NyuziProcessor/software/apps/doom/README.md

 threading, it is a good test of the toolchain, as it is fairly large (50k lines of code, compiled to 300k binary).

 This requires a shareware WAD file to run.
 This is not included in this repository, but you can find it easily with a Google search.
 It should be named "DOOM1.WAD" (case sensitive) and placed in this directory.

 To run in the emulator, type 'make run'.

-This does not run on FPGA yet because there isn't a functional mass storage device to store the WAD.
+To run on FPGA, libos must be modified to use the ramdisk.
+Set the ENABLE_RAMDISK macro in fs.c, rebuild, and do a clean rebuild in this directory.
+Once everything is built, type 'make fpgarun' to execute.
+The data files will be transferred over the serial port into a ramdisk in memory.
+This will take a while.

 The primary changes I made for the port were: